kysely-org/kysely/README.md

 completely.
 Migrations need to be "frozen in time".

-The migrations can use the [Kysely.schema](https://koskimas.github.io/kysely/classes/SchemaModule.html) to modify the schema.
+The migrations can use the [Kysely.schema](https://koskimas.github.io/kysely/classes/SchemaModule.html) module to modify the schema.
 Migrations can also run normal queries to modify the data.

 ```ts
 import { Kysely } from 'kysely'